cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DEPLOYMENT_GUIDE.md

 2. Confirm by clicking **Yes**
 3. Verify all permissions show **Granted** with green checkmarks

-**Success indicator:** All permissions display green checkmarks in "Status" column
+**Success indiccertificationr:** All permissions display green checkmarks in "Status" column

 ### 3.4 Configure Authentication Settings